Amankhalsa/usefull_cmd/PHP laravel/Php laravel  8.md

 		use Illuminate\Support\Facades\DB;

-* IN Dashboard.blade.php file i used this for remove error:
+* IN Dashboard.blade.php file i used this for remove error: show Humans dated

 		{{Carbon\Carbon::parse($user->created_at)->diffforHumans()}}